You are here

 More information on the peer support workforce:

-- Peer Specialist Training & Certification Programs: National Overview 2016 (includes a summary of individuals working in peer support in each state), Texas Institute for Excellence in Mental Health, School of Social Work, University of Texas at Austin (2017)
+- Peer Specialist Training & Certification Programs: National Overview 2016 (includes a summary of individuals working in peer support in each state), Texas Institute for Excellence in Mental Health, School of Social Work, the University of Texas at Austin (2017)

 The vast majority of states now have certification for peer specialists.
 Certification helps standardize training and scope of practice and recognizes peers as the valuable, essential part of the behavioral health workforce that they are.
 Certification also allows for billing of peer support services and requires ongoing learning to keep those in the field improving and updated on the latest research and best practices in the field.